 Land Ice Working Group (LIWG)

-To better understand interactions between ice sheets and other parts of the climate system, the LIWG interacts closely with other working groups, including the Climate Change, Land Model, Ocean Model, Polar Climate, and Paleoclimate groups.
+To better understand interactions between ice sheets and other parts of the climate system, the LIWG interacts closely with other working groups, including the Land Model, Ocean Model, Polar Climate, and Paleoclimate groups.
 Like other working groups, the LIWG meets twice a year: once at the annual CESM workshop in June and once during the winter.

 Land Ice Co Chairs